-The Vizconde Massacre, the Hultman case, the Marikina killings and the Ampatuan Mass Murder.
-These were just a few of the gruesome crime stories that hogged media headlines for months–even years–in recent memory.
-But there were cases just as shockingly chilling, perhaps even more so, as these sensational crimes from the 1960s decade.
+The Vizconde Massacre, the Hultman case, the Marikina killings, and the Ampatuan Mass Murder.
+These were just a few gruesome crime stories that hogged media headlines for months–even years–in recent memory.
+But there were cases just as shockingly chilling, perhaps even more so, as these sensational crimes from the 1960s.

-10. The Menace of the Face-Slashers (1965).
+10. The Menace of the Face-Slashers (1965)

-In August 1965, a mystifying rash of crimes befell young students of Manila—a series of face-slashing incidents either with a knife or razor blade was perpetrated on grade schoolers and colegialas.
+In August 1965, a mystifying rash of crimes befell young students of Manila—a series of face-slashing incidents with a knife or razor blade was perpetrated on grade schoolers and colegialas.

-Tondo had the most cases, and in all instances, the modus was the same—the slasher appears from nowhere, attacks the victim and then disappears.
+Tondo had the most cases, and in all instances, the modus was the same—the slasher appears from nowhere, attacks the victim, and then disappears.
 Capt.
 Felicisimo Lazaro of the Tondo precinct smiled off the case as another “teen fad” inspired, he said, by a local movie about a disguise artist, “Pitong Mukha ni Dr. Ivan.”
 But with over 600 cases reported, the incidents could not be dismissed as a mere gimmick.

 Also Read: Top 10 Unsolved Mysteries in the Philippines